-It’s not all match racing at Oakcliff Sailing.
-We also provide fleet racing opportunities to our supporters.
-Fleet racing takes place primarily in the fall and spring aboard our six Melges 24s, three Ker-designed IRC boats and two Farr 40s and a Farr 47.
+Fleet racing takes place primarily in the fall and spring aboard our Kerr 50 and three turbo charged Farr 40s.
 These fleets compete in American and Manhasset Bay series.

-During the summer we send our Shields and Match 40s to compete in Sagamore Yacht Club’s Wednesday evening racing, accompanied by an Oakcliff coach boat (with special permission from Sagamore).
-Oakcliff Supporters who race at least 5 Wednesdays receive a 5% discount on a Sunsail charter over the winter.
-If you form and sail as a team of 3 or more, 5 times you receive an additional 5% when they charter as a group.
+On Wednesday nights you can join our Match 40 fleet race series.
+Oakcliff Supporters who race at least 5 Wednesdays receive a 5% discount on a Dream Yacht Charter over the winter.
+Form and sail as a team of 3 or more 5 times to receive an additional 5% (chartering as a group).
 If you are a member of US Sailing you can pile up an additional 5% discount.
-You’ll be amazed at how quickly you improve with regular coaching, and soon you’ll be joining us for Tuesday night match racing.
+Get better quicker with regular coaching and build up your boat handling skills.

 Select supporters will have the opportunity to join Oakcliff for a variety of offshore races including the Newport-Bermuda Race, the Marblehead-Halifax Race, the Ida Lewis Distance Race, the Around Block Island Race, and the Around Long Island Race.
 Oakcliff boats are also available for sponsorship or charter for offshore sailing.
 When a boat is sponsored, our experienced sailors supplement your team.

-Our two classic yachts, Dolphin and Nautilus, were hot racing vessels in their heyday.
+Our classic yachts were hot racing vessels in their heyday.
 One look at them today evokes the beauty of sailing.
 At Oakcliff they are raced every week.
 Throughout the spring and fall they join up to 20 other classic yachts filling Oyster Bay with their graceful presence every weekend.
 Thursday evenings all summer long the classics sail the same course while the setting sun glistens on time-worn but exquisitely restored wood.